openedx/edx-platform/docs/en_us/course_authors/source/advanced_problems.rst

 =================

 Advanced problems are problems such as drag and drop, circuit schematic builder, and math expression problems.
-These problems appear on the Advanced tab when you create a new Problem component.
+Many of these problems appear on the Advanced tab when you create a new Problem component.
 Studio provides templates for these problems, but the problems open directly in the **Advanced Editor** and have to be created in XML.

+-  :ref:`Chemical Equation` In chemical equation problems, students enter text that represents a chemical equation into a text box.
 -  :ref:`Circuit Schematic Builder` In circuit schematic problems, students create and modify circuits on an interactive grid and submit computer-generated analyses of the circuits for grading.
 -  :ref:`Custom JavaScript Display and Grading` With custom JavaScript display and grading problems, you can incorporate problem types that you've created in HTML into Studio via an IFrame.
--  :ref:`Write-Your-Own-Grader` Write-your-own-grader problems
-   evaluate students' responses using an embedded Python script that you create.
+-  :ref:`Write Your Own Grader` Write-your-own-grader problems evaluate students' responses using an embedded Python script that you create.
 These problems can be any type.
 -  :ref:`Drag and Drop` Drag and drop problems require students to drag text